Skip to main content

 • confirmBroadcast: true (explicit confirmation)

-• Broadcast band enabled (MCP_BANDS=full)
+• Broadcast band enabled (MCP_BANDS=full or MCP_BANDS=read,prepare,sign,broadcast)

 After broadcast, use get_tx_status to monitor confirmation.

-External Signing Flow
+MPC Signing Flow

 1. get_fee_quote → estimate the cost